-The WPD switchroom should be sized such that it can accommodate the CCP in addition to all other apparatus required for the connection.
-In order that the ICP may make sufficient provision within the switchroom at design stage, the Connection Control Panel (CCP) should be assumed to be a wall-mounted panel weighing 75kg with external dimensions of 977mm high X 800mm wide x 305mm deep.
-The CCP has bottom-entry cable glands and a full-sized front door hinged on the left (when viewed from the front).
-It needs to be located in close proximity to its associated interface panel (see over)
+The WPD switchroom should be sized such that it can accommodate the GCP in addition to all other apparatus required for the connection.
+In order that the ICP may make sufficient provision within the switchroom at design stage, the Generator Constraint Panel (GCP) should be assumed to be a wall-mounted panel weighing 25kg with external dimensions of 977mm high X 800mm wide x 305mm deep.
+The GCP has bottom-entry cable glands and a full-size front door hinged on the left (when viewed from the front).